kashkarik22i/market-logic/README.md

 // to a file or print them
 RequestNotifier<Meeting> notifier = new DoNothingRequestNotifier<Meeting>();

-// Create a conflict resolver, which prioritizes requests
+// Create a request prioritizer, which prioritizes requests
-// The resolver below prioritizes requests by submittion time,
+// The prioritizer below prioritizes requests by submittion time,
-// but another resolver could take other information into account ConflictResolver<MeetingRequest, Meeting> resolver = new FifoConflictResolver();
+// but another prioritizer could take other information into account RequestPrioritizer<MeetingRequest> prioritizer = new FifoRequestPrioritizer();

 // Create a schedule for storing events.
 It may grow to become a database in theory.
 // The only available implementation is for Meeting objects.
 It has a restriction